MatthewRHermes/mrh/gpu/README.md

 $ make clean
 $ make ARCH=polaris-cpu-gnu install
 ```
-The generated `libgpu.so` library will be installed into the specificed `lib` directory, which currently resides in `mrh/gpu/lib/libgpu.so`.
-Wherever it is installed, the `PYTHONPATH` environment variable (and similar) needs to be appropriately updated as in the example script above setting up the environment.
+The generated `libgpu.so` library will be installed into the specificed `INSTALL` directory, which currently resides in `mrh/my_pyscf/gpu/libgpu.so`.
+When this library is not installed, there is a STUB `mrh/my_pyscf/gpu/libgpu.py` that will be used instead.
 For reference, the architecture file `gpu/src/arch/polaris-cpu-gnu` is defined as follows.
 ```
 $ cat ./arch/polaris-cpu-gnu
-INSTALL = ../
+INSTALL = ../../my_pyscf/gpu

 PYTHON_INC=$(shell python -m pybind11 --includes)